josenbach/ML_Diabetes/README.md

 ## Question we hope to answer

-Using a machine learning classification model, can demographics, diagnoses, medications, and other related indicators be used to predict whether someone admitted to the hospital with diabetes will have a normal or abnormal (high) HbA1c level.
+Using a machine learning classification model, can demographics, diagnoses, medications, and other related indicators be used to predict whether someone admitted to the hospital with diabetes will have a normal or abnormal (high) HbA1c level?
+An accurate HbA1c prediction can reduce the number of times a diabetic patient would need to obtain diagnostic blood work.

 ## Communication protocols